How do I raise chickens?

 Q. Why are Buff Orpingtons so popular?

 A. Most chickens are a lot more like each other than the internet would lead you to believe.
 Get the breeds that you think will meet your goals and don’t worry about the latest trend- unless, of course, having trendy flock is you goal.
-Buff Orpington hens tend to be heavy and not particularly wary, making them slower and less responsive when predators come to dine… and these traits can be mistaken for friendliness.
+Buff Orpington hens tend to be heavy and not particularly wary, making them slower and less responsive when predators come to dine… and these traits are often mistaken for friendliness.
 Many other popular breeds are this way as well, but for some reason Buff Orpingtons are ‘in’ these days.
 Don’t let what we say about Buff Orpingtons deter you- they are nice chickens for the backyard flock.
-The roosters are generally regal, masculine and quite family friendly.
+The roosters are generally regal, masculine, ready to lay doen their lives for their girls.
 BO hens will eat more than less heavy breeds to produce each egg, but that may not matter to you.

 Q. What makes one breed of chicken more friendly than another?